AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/reports/learner-transcripts.md

 3. Select **[!UICONTROL Custom Reports]** within Reports and then select **[!UICONTROL Excel Reports]**.
 4. Select **[!UICONTROL Learner Transcripts]**.
 5. Select **[!UICONTROL Generate New]**.
 6. Select the date range for which you need the transcript generated.
-By default, the **[!UICONTROL From]** date is the learner's registration date, and the **[!UICONTROL To]** date is always the current date.
-You can modify only the start date from when you need the data.
+You can modify both start and end dates using the **[!UICONTROL Choose dates]** option in the date range dropdown.
 7. Select the following:
     a.
 Select the learners' names from the **[!UICONTROL Select Learners]** section.
 You can select users or user groups  , or you can copy and paste the email addresses of the learners for whom you want to generate transcripts.
-See the section [Generate Learner transcript](#generate-learner-transcript-using-copy-paste) using copy-paste for more information. b.Select specific catalogs from the **[!UICONTROL Select Catalogs]** dropdown list.
+See the section [Generate Learner transcript](#generate-learner-transcript-using-copy-paste) using copy-paste for more information.
+In case no selection is made, it defaults to All values. b.Select specific catalogs from the **[!UICONTROL Select Catalogs]** dropdown list.
 The transcript is only downloaded for the specified catalogs.
+In case no selection is made, it defaults to All values.
     c.
 Select the **[!UICONTROL Enrollment Status]**.
 This drop-down contains the following options:

        * Select All